moseskimc/cnn-pruning/README.md

 ### Local

+#### Environment

+First, create your environment including dependencies: `torchvision`, `torchinfo`, and `mlflow`.
+If using conda, install the dependencies via the command

+    conda create --name <env> --file requirements.txt

+Also, make sure to export the current working directory via the command `export PYTHONPATH=$(pwd)` so that all the modules are imported properly when running scripts.

 #### MLflow

 In order to launch the MLflow tracking server, run the command below

-    mlflow server --host 127.0.0.1 --port 5000
+    mlflow server --host 127.0.0.1 --port 5005

 in a separate terminal window.

 #### Train

-First, create your environment with dependencies: `torch`, `torchvision`, `torchinfo`, and `mlflow`.
-Also, make sure to export the current working directory via the command `export PYTHONPATH=$(pwd)`.
 Once MLflow server has started, train, prune, and fine-tune the model running the command below:

     python src/scripts/train.py